Mr. Bloe: Later uses

-After the tune's success in Britain, the original version of "Groovin' with Mr. Bloe" was reissued in the U.S. in August 1970, credited to Cool Heat.
+After the tune's success in Britain, the original version of "Groovin' with Mr. Bloe" was reissued in the U.S. in August 1970, credited to the band Cool Heat.
 It reached number 89 on the Billboard Hot 100.

 "Groovin' with Mr. Bloe" was used as the theme music to the 2009 BBC TV series Oz and James Drink to Britain.
 It was also used in the early 1970s by Argentine television as the introduction music for football broadcasting.

 "Groovin' with Mr. Bloe" is also a lyric in the song "I Was a Mod Before You Was Mod" by the band Television Personalities.
 The B-side to Madness' "Our House" single was "Walking With Mr Wheeze", an instrumental with scratch mix effects.
 The song was partly recorded by The Fall in 2003, for a Peel session as the beginning of their song "Green Eyed Loco Man".
 The tune was covered on a B-side by Associates in 1990, and Robert Johnson and the Punchdrunks in 2002.